rzgry/kfserving/docs/samples/explanation/aix/mnist/README.md

 ## Troubleshooting

 `<504> Gateway Timeout <504>` - the explainer is probably taking to long and not sending a response back quickly enough.
 Either there aren't enough resources allocated or the number of samples the explainer is allowed to take needs to be reduced.
 To fix this go to aix-explainer.yaml and increase resources.
 Or to lower the number of allowed samples go to aix-explainer.yaml and add a flag to `explainer: command:` '--num_samples' (the default number of samples is 1000)

+If you see `Configuration "aixserver-explainer-default" does not have any ready Revision` the container may have taken too long to download.
+If you run `kubectl get revision` and see your revision is stuck in `ContainerCreating` try deleting the inferenceservice and redeploying.